 Locations: London, Rome, Munich, Baku, St Petersburg, Budapest, Bucharest, Amsterdam, Seville, Glasgow and Copenhagen

-The 16th UEFA European Championship finals might be a year overdue but it has all the makings of a spectacular showpiece worthy of a Marco Van Basten volley or a Paul Gascoigne chip (followed by extravagant dentist's chair celebration, naturally).
+The 16th UEFA European Championship finals might be a year overdue but it has proved to be a spectacular showpiece worthy of a Marco Van Basten volley or a Paul Gascoigne chip (followed by extravagant dentist's chair celebration, naturally).

-The 24 teams have announced their squads – Ben White replaces the injured Trent Alexander-Arnold for England – and the stage is set for 51 fixtures across 11 host cities (full list below).
-Games in London will be played in front of at least 17,000 fans, so there will be actual people to appreciate the majestic skills of Modric, Kane, Benzema, Ronaldo, Lukaku and their ilk.
+The 24 teams assembled their squads, setting the stage for 51 fixtures across 11 host cities (full list below).
+Games in London are being played in front of at least 17,000 fans, so there have been be actual people to appreciate the majestic skills of Kane, stering, Bale, Modric, Benzema, Ronaldo and Lukaku.

-The winners and runners-up of each of the four groups will reach the knockout stages.
-Each city will host one last 16 or quarter-final match, before London's Wembley Stadium takes centre stage for the semi-finals and final.
+The winners and runners-up of each of the four groups reached the knockout stages.
+Each city hosted one last 16 or quarter-final match, before London's Wembley Stadium takes the centre stage for the semi-finals and final.
 There's no third-place play-off.
-VAR will be used for the first time in this tournament, though UEFA seems to have taken a 'light touch' approach, thankfully.
+VAR us being used for the first time in this tournament, though UEFA seems to have taken a 'light touch' approach, thankfully.

 Read on for more details on how to watch a Euro 2020 live stream for free wherever you are in the world.